Caring for Clients with Developmental Disorders

 - Identify sensory overload triggers, behavior escalation cues, and safety vulnerabilities.

-- Monitor for associated medical risks (for example, aspiration, injury, sleep concerns, or comorbidity trends).
+- Monitor for associated medical risks (for example, aspiration, injury, sleep concerns, or comorbidity trends), including Down syndrome-associated hearing loss, obstructive sleep apnea, congenital heart disease, and thyroid disorders.

 Nursing Interventions